hybridsjs/hybrids/docs/misc/typescript.md

 define('simple-counter', SimpleCounter);
 ```

-The `Hybrids<E>` type has built-in support for the [descriptors structure](../core-concepts/descriptors.md) and all of [translation](../core-concepts/translation.md) rules.
-It also prevents from defining properties not declared in the element interface.
+The `Hybrids<E>` type has built-in support for the [descriptors structure](../core-concepts/descriptors.md) and all of the [translation](../core-concepts/translation.md) rules.
+It also prevents defining properties not declared in the interface.
+All hybrids public APIs support generic type `<E>` for providing the additional information from the defined interface, for example, `html<E>` or `define<E>(...)`.

-All public APIs support generic type `<E>` for providing additional information from the defined interface.
-For example, the factories run before TS can check the structure (the result of the function is passed to the component definition, not a function reference), so you have to pass your component interface to the function explicitly:
+The code inside of the descriptors usually requires an interface explicitly.
+For example, factories run before TS can check the structure (the result of the function is passed to the component definition, not a function reference), so you have to pass your component interface to the function:

 ```typescript
 import { property, Hybrids } from 'hybrids';